 How to Prepare for Natural Disasters in Your State

-Natural disasters such as wildfires, hurricanes, and floods are becoming more frequent and severe with climate change.
+Natural disasters such as wildfires, hurricanes, and floods are becoming more frequent and severe due to climate change.
 It's no longer a question of if they'll affect us, but when they will strike.
-So it’s important to know which disasters are most likely to hit your area.
+Therefore, it's crucial to know which disasters are most likely to hit your area.
+If you're in the U.S., FEMA's National Risk Index used to be an invaluable tool, before President Trump began dismantling it.

 The Next Step is Taking Action

 After you know your risks, take two quick actions: Set up emergency alerts and plan your evacuation route with your family.
-You can download the FEMA App.
-It helps you create emergency plans and sends you real-time alerts about weather and emergencies.

 Also, make sure that you have a go bag ready.
 It’s a grab-and-go bag that you can pick up at the time of emergency and leave immediately.